 - Lockers are available free of charge and are located behind the Information Desk in West Building and East Building.

-- Drinking fountains are located behind the Information Desk in West building and on the top three levels of East Building in the East Stair Tower.
+- Drinking fountains are located behind the Information Desk in West Building and on the top three levels of East Building.

-- First aid assistance is available by alerting the nearest Museum Guard.
+- First aid assistance is available by alerting any Museum guard.

 - Patrons requiring accessible seating for events in the amphitheater and wishing to purchase tickets online should buy general admission tickets, including any necessary companion tickets.
 When you arrive at the amphitheater, a guard at the entrance gate will show you to your designated seating area.